-With a lot of help from her good friend Adriana Arca the coach of Bacolod.
-Alexie befriended during the Palaro, the Good DFA People of Bacolod particularly Mam Carol, and her coach/mentor Noel Diel of Iloilo.
+With a lot of help from her good friend Adriana Arca, Bacolod’s coach, Alexie befriended during the Palaro the Good DFA People of Bacolod, particularly Mam Carol, and her coach/mentor Noel Diel of Iloilo.

 Alexie has no contact with either of her parents.
 She has never met her father, and is unsure of her mother’s whereabouts was raised by her grandmother.

 Diel discovered her at a Congressional meet, and she was only able to do straddle hop, but he later taught her the Fosbury Flop.

 Diel is the Deal

-The Zen Master Diel is no stranger to coaching talent.
-Having mentored several athletes in is many years as coach of the Western Visayas High school team such as Ernie Candelario, John Lozada, and Rene Herrera who went onto becoming SEA Games Champions as well as national high jump record holder Sean Guevara.
+Coach Diel had mentored several athletes in his many years as coach of the Western Visayas High school team, such as Ernie Candelario, John Lozada, and Rene Herrera.
+They went on to become SEA Games Champions as well as national high jump record holder Sean Guevara.

-Alexie in 2016 in her first Palaro in Antique took the silver behind Cherry Mae Banatao with a 1.63m effort, with Banatao clearing 1.66m and breaking the record.
+Alexie, in 2016 in her first Palaro in Antique, took the silver behind Cherry Mae Banatao with a 1.63m effort, with Banatao clearing 1.66m and breaking the record.

 Adriana Arca and Noel Diel will be the coaches for the Girls.
-Caminong got the better of Alexie in the Heptathlon Junior Girls High Jump clearing a recognized national record of 1.71m.
+Caminong got the better of Alexie in the Heptathlon Junior Girls High Jump, clearing a recognized national record of 1.71m.

-Alexie has several offers including Ateneo (who she represented at the National Open) but is not ruling out the possibility of studying overseas if the opportunity comes, in particular, a certain few NCAA College in the United States which has expressed interest.
+Alexie has several offers, including Ateneo (who she represented at the National Open) but is not ruling out the possibility of studying overseas if the opportunity comes, notably a particular NCAA College in the United States which has expressed interest.

 “I hope I can break my Personal best or atleast win a medal.
 I just started my training last week though.”

 Im very nervous cause they’re so strong but still im gonna give all my best, I do believe that God has a better plan that what we think.Said Alexie about the prospect of competing in a field of 1.70m+ jumpers.

 Ilongo Beauty Queen Alexie Caimoso Brooks Soars to 1.72m High Jump

 And on December 6 at the ISSC Meet in Iloilo.
 Taking the gold.
-Most noteworthy the ISSC is the prerequisite for the Western Visayas meets scheduled February next year.
+Most noteworthy, the ISSC is the prerequisite for the Western Visayas meets scheduled for February next year.

 Atienza went on to become multiple medallists in the SEA Games Heptathlon over the years.
 While Caimoso also surpassed the 1.68m National Junior Record of Kaylene Mosqueda set in 2016 and 2017 at the weekly relays and UAAP.